tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_parameters.md

 ## Custom-styled tables

-The MYOB Developer Center takes an interesting approach with their APIs.
-They list the JSON structure in a table, with different levels of indentation.
+The MYOB Developer Center takes an interesting approach in documenting the JSON in their APIs.
+They list the JSON structure in a table-like way, with different levels of indentation.
 You can move your mouse over a field for a tooltip description, or you can click it to have a description expand below.

-To the right is a code sample with real values.
+To the right of the JSON definitions is a code sample with real values.
 When you select a value, both the element in the table and the element in the code sample highlight at the same time.

 <a href="http://developer.myob.com/api/accountright/v2/generalledger/account/#GET"><img src="{{ "/images/myobjsondoc.png" | prepend: site.baseurl }}" alt="MYOB JSON doc approach" /></a>

 If you have long JSON objects like this, a custom table with different classes applied to different levels might be the only truly usable solution.
-It facilitates scanning, and the popover / collapsible approach allows you to compress the table so you can jump to the part you're interested in.
+It facilitates scanning, and the popover + collapsible approach allows you to compress the table so you can jump to the part you're interested in.

 However, this approach requires more manual work from a documentation point of view, and there isn't any interactivity to try out the endpoints.
 Still, if you have long JSON objects, it might be worth it.